-Brushing and flossing your teeth will help to prevent tartar (calculus) and plaque build up around the teeth and gums.
-The build up of these bacteria around the teeth can cause decay, gingivitis and eventually tooth loss.
+Oral health is an important part of good overall health and well-being.
+By taking simple measures, most oral health problems can be prevented.
+At The Berkeley Clinic, we practice prevention as well as treating dental issues.
+It is important to maintain good oral health by looking after our teeth on a day to day basis.
+Brushing and flossing your teeth will help to prevent tartar (calculus) and plaque build-up around the teeth and gums.
+The build-up of these bacteria around the teeth can cause decay, gingivitis and eventually tooth loss.

 It is recommended that you visit a dental hygienist every 6 months to have a scale and polish done.
 This professional cleaning helps eliminate hard tartar from around and under the gumline and will help to prevent any of the above problems.
+We also offer Airflow which is an advanced treatment that gives your teeth and gums a thorough clean, using a combination of air, water and powder.

-Visiting the dental hygienist at the Berkeley Clinic in Glasgow can help to reduce problems such as decay or gingivitis building up in your mouth.
+Visiting the dental hygienist at The Berkeley Clinic in Glasgow can help to reduce problems such as decay or gum disease.
 Apart from regular check-ups, there are several easy things you can do daily to avoid dental problems.
-These quick and practical measures will have an immediate impact and a long lasting effect.
+These quick and practical measures will have an immediate impact and a long-lasting effect.

 The right teeth cleaning technique is important, something that dentists or dental hygienists will be happy to demonstrate.
 Clean the front surfaces by angling your toothbrush against the gum line.
 Use small circular movements on every tooth.
 Repeat with the chewing surface.
 To effectively clean the inside surfaces, tilt the brush vertically and use the edge of the brush.
 Don't rinse out your mouth as this removes toothpaste residue which carries on protecting your teeth.
 Just spit out any excess toothpaste.
 Try not to eat for thirty minutes after brushing.